Security alarm: Functioning

 The microwave generator is equipped with an antenna that allows it to concentrate the beam of electromagnetic waves in one preferred location and the beam is intercepted by the receiver, equipped with a similar antenna to the transmitter.

 The graphical representation of the beam is similar to a cigar, and, when not disturbed, it runs between the transmitter and the receiver and generates a continuous signal.
 When an individual tries to cross this beam, it produces a disturbance that is caught by the receiver as a variation of amplitude of the received signal.

 These barriers are immune to harsh weather, such as fog, heavy rain, snow and sandstorms: none of these atmospheric phenomena affect in any way the behaviour and the reliability of the microwave detection.
-Furthermore, the working temperature range of this technology goes from -35°C to +70°C.
+Furthermore, the working temperature range of this technology goes from -35 °C to +70 °C.

 Digital analysis of the signal

-The more recent and higher performance models of these detectors adopt a digital technology with "Fuzzy Logic" analysis of the signals.
-Those who use this generate a detection whether the intruder is rolling, crossing, crawling or moving very slow within the electromagnetic field.
-Thanks to this innovative technology, capable of targeting movements, the outcome is a reduction in false alarms.
-The ellipsoidal shape of the longitudinal section however does not allow a good detection capability close to the receiver or transmitter heads, so we identify these areas as dead zones.
-A solution to avoid this problem, when installing 2 or more barriers, is to cross the respective transmitter and receiver heads some meters from the respective heads or to use mono-head sensor to cover the above mentioned dead zones.
+The more recent and higher performance models of these detectors generate a detection whether the intruder is rolling, crossing, crawling or moving very slow within the electromagnetic field reducing false alarms.
+The ellipsoidal shape of the longitudinal section however does not allow a good detection capability close to the receiver or transmitter heads, and those areas are commonly referred to as "dead zones".
+A solution to avoid this problem, when installing 2 or more barriers, is to cross the respective transmitter and receiver heads some meters from the respective heads or to use mono-head sensor to cover the dead zones.

 Compact surveillance radar

 Compact surveillance radar emits microwaves from a transmitter and detects any reflected microwaves.
-They are similar to microwave detectors but can detect the precise location of intruders in areas extending over hundreds of acres.
-With the capability of measuring the range, angle, velocity, direction, and size of the target, a CSR can pinpoint a precise GPS coordinate of an intruder.
+They are similar to microwave detectors but can detect the precise location and a GPS coordinate of intruders in areas extending over hundreds of acres.
+It has the capability of measuring the range, angle, velocity, direction, and size of the target.
 This target information is typically displayed on a map, user interface or situational awareness software that defines geographical alert zones or geofences with different types of actions initiated depending on time of day and other factors.
 CSR is commonly used to protect outside the fence line of critical facilities such as electrical substations, power plants, dams, and bridges.